-Sample forms are provided in Appendix B below.
+Example acquisition forms are provided in Appendix B.

-6.3.2 Overview and Getting Started
+7.3.1 Overview and Getting Started

 • Title information

 Prior to the initiation of the Acquisition Process, adequate title information must be obtained.
 The LPA will need to recognize early in the process all the interests to be acquired including but not limited to owners, lien holders, tenants, easement holders, and taxing authorities.